mitmath/matrixcalc/README.md

 * Derivatives as linear operators and linear approximation on arbitrary vector spaces: beyond gradients and Jacobians.
 * Derivatives of functions with matrix inputs and/or outputs (e.g. matrix inverses and determinants).
 Kronecker products and matrix "vectorization".
 * Derivatives of matrix factorizations (e.g. eigenvalues/SVD) and derivatives with constraints (e.g. orthogonal matrices).
-* Multidimensional chain rules, and the signifance of right-to-left ("forward") vs. left-to-right ("reverse") composition.
+* Multidimensional chain rules, and the significance of right-to-left ("forward") vs. left-to-right ("reverse") composition.
 Chain rules on computational graphs (e.g. neural networks).
 * Forward- and reverse-mode manual and automatic multivariate differentiation.
 * Adjoint methods (vJp/pullback rules) for derivatives of solutions of linear, nonlinear, and differential equations.
 * Application to nonlinear root-finding and optimization.
 Multidimensional Newton and steepest–descent methods.